Homer Senior High School (New York)

 Homer Central High School is a grades 9-12 high school which is part of the Homer Central School District in Homer, New York.
 The current principal is Douglas VanEtten with Jim McGory appointed as vice principal.
 Tammy Reed is the administrative secretary.
 The school mascot is a Trojan warrior.

+History

 Homer Central High School traces its history back to 1819, when it was known as Cortland Academy.